Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - **POI:** A "POI" (Point Of Interest) are the components that all together make up your AR experience (your layer).
 These can include 3D models, images, sounds etc.

+- **Geofencing:** Restricting the area in which a layer can be viewed in the ARpoise app.
+Right now this is about 200 meters (1/2 city block) around your "home base."
+For the final project, the admin will move this area to a location in Japantown.

+.

 ### Workflow (see below for details on how to do all of this!):

 #### Initial work at home: